adrielklein/adventures/_posts/2021-08-15-the-bay-state.markdown

 ![Albany](https://adrielklein.github.io/adventures/assets/images/timeLapse.jpg)

 As I made my way to the albany train station to take the amtrak back to Framingham where my brother was kind enough to pick me up, I stopped at the exact spot on the hudson river that I had remember taking a picture at when I was embarking 5 years ago.

-Life goes by quickly!
-Make the most of it!
+As I stood in that same spot, I remembered feeling of excitement, adventure, andoverwhelming sense of freedom and gratitute do be able to embark on such a trip.

+Having completed this journey had marked two full traversals of the US.

+So in other words, time for a third.